Haufe-Lexware/Haufe-Lexware.github.io/_posts/2016-10-18-scs-self-contained-systems.md

 > “Self-Contained System” describes best what’s at the core of the concept: Each system should work by itself.
 Together they form a “System of Systems”.

 SCS divides micro and macro architecture

-> ###SCSs are very isolated — how can they still form one system?
+> ### SCSs are very isolated — how can they still form one system?
 >
 > The goal of the SCS approach is to localize decisions.
 However, to make a system of SCSs work together, some decisions affecting all of them need to be made.
 We can distinguish:
-> - Local decisions in one SCS are called micro architecture.
+> * Local decisions in one SCS are called micro architecture.
 This includes almost all technical decisions e.g. the programming language or the frameworks.
-> - Decisions that can only be made on the global level are called macro architecture.
+> * Decisions that can only be made on the global level are called macro architecture.
 Actually, only very few things fall into this category, most importantly the protocol SCSs can use to communicate with each other, the approach used for UI integration, and possibly a way to do data replication.

 SCS also includes statements about UIs.

 > We believe [ROCA](http://roca-style.org/) is a good approach for web front ends for SCS because that approach makes it easy to combine UIs from several SCSs to one.

 The article [Transclusion in self-contained systems](https://www.innoq.com/en/blog/transclusion/) contains a good discussion about different possible approaches.

-## Conclusion
+### Conclusion

 I like the SCS approach.
 It describes how a migration can happen in small, manageable steps with minimized risk of failure.
 It leads to an evolutionary modernization of big and complex systems.